top of page

 The last 100 feet of a consumer journey is critical to form emotional connections

 As marketers, we often focus on building a brand, knowing the customer, understanding your product, following the competition, or understanding the drivers of revenue.
-I’m going to add another essential element to this list– Living The Experience – what is it like outside the Ivory Tower of a company’s ecosystem to walk in your customers’ shoes?
+I’m going to add another essential element to this list – Living The Experience – what is it like outside the Ivory Tower of a company’s ecosystem to walk in your customers’ shoes?
+Here are my tips to transform customers into loyal advocates.

 When is the most critical moment in a customer journey?
 I’d argue it’s in the last 100 feet.
 This is the time when you deliver on the product or service into the hands of the eagerly awaiting end user.
 What do they actually experience at that moment?